BroadcomMFD/code4z/README.md

 ## Prerequisites

 * Java installed on your PC
-* For information about the prerequisites of individual extensions, refer to the links in the section below.
+* For information about the prerequisites, refer to individual extensions in the section below.

 ## [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support)